To locate code regions that consume a significant amount of the program's run time, use the Survey tool to profile your running program. To do this:

 In the Advisor XE Workflow, click the Collect Survey Data button below 1.
 Survey Target.

 In the Survey Report window, click the Collect Survey Data or the Start Paused button on the side command toolbar.
 To hide or show the command toolbar, click the or button in the upper-right of the Survey Report.

-This tutorial explains how to use Intel Advisor tools from the Visual Studio IDE or the Intel Advisor graphical user interface (GUI).
+This tutorial explains how to use Intel Advisor tools from the Intel Advisor graphical user interface (GUI).
 You can also use the Intel Advisor command-line interface (advixe-cl command) to run a tool analysis.

 While the Survey tool runs your program, or if the selected project contains no Survey data, the Survey Report command toolbar appears.
 For example, immediately after you click the Collect Survey Data button, it appears on the right of the result tab:

 Command output appears while the Survey tool runs your program to collect data and analyze its run-time performance characteristics.
 After the Survey tool successfully completes its analysis, the Survey Report appears.

 To minimize the analysis scope to specific places of interest in a large application, see the Intel Advisor help topic: Discovering Parallel Opportunities > Minimizing Data Collection, Result Size, and Execution Time (Survey).

 To redirect application non-GUI output to the Application Output pane (shown above) instead of a command window, use the Options dialog box.

 The collected Survey data appears in the Survey Report and Summary windows: